rvbug/QML/README.md

 ---
 # Basics

+PennyLane - A cross platform python library to program Quantum Circuits.
+This library comes with default simulator devices and can integarate with external software and hardware to run quantum circuits.
 Differential Programming - A paradiam where programs which are differential
 Quantum Computation - Execution of 1 or more Quantum Circuits
 Quantum Circuits (QC)- Collections of quantum gates interconnected by quantum wires